pipelf/katas/README.md

 # Katas

-This a repo to practice code challenges.
+This is a repo to practice code challenges.